Crispus Attucks Community Center

-Crispus Attucks Community Center strives to improve the quality of life for youth and families in Lancaster by providing services that promote community prosperity, physical and mental health; and by offering programs and cultural events which preserve the African American heritage.
+Crispus Attucks Community Center strives to improve the quality of life for youth and families in Lancaster by providing services that promote community prosperity. and by offering programs and cultural events which preserve the African American heritage.

 Sincerely, Crispus Attucks